-I. Purpose of the Code
+Purpose of the Code

-Per its Mission Statement, Fontbonne University ("Fontbonne" or "University") is committed to the common good through the daily pursuit of transformative education, inspiring students to become global citizens who think critically, act ethically, and service responsibly.
+Per its Mission Statement, Fontbonne University ("Fontbonne" or "University") is committed to the common good through the daily pursuit of transformative education, inspiring students to become global citizens who think critically and act ethically to create a more just world.
 It is the purpose of this Code of Student Character and Conduct (the "Code") to create a living/learning environment in which students have the best chance to learn, to study, and to grow as members of this community and the world community.
 This Code allows members of our diverse community to live in harmony, to interact effectively, and to learn from each other.